 Most experts strongly recommend purchasing a separate insurance policy for your cruise to make sure there are no surprises at a time when it matters most.

 Has COVID-19 Changed Travel Insurance Policies?

-Due to the uncertain nature of COVID-related travel restrictions, Cancel for Any Reason policies have become more popular, pricier, and harder to find, as some insurers have opted to discontinue them.
+Due to the uncertain nature of COVID-related travel restrictions, Cancel for Any Reason policies have become more popular but also harder to find, as some insurers have opted to discontinue them